lgsvl/simulator/Docs/python-api.md

   * `max_distance` - maximum distance for capturing points
   * `rays` - how many laser rays (vertically) to use
   * `rotations` - frequency of rotation, typically 10Hz
-  * `measurements` - how many measurmenets per rotation each ray is doing
+  * `measurements` - how many measurmenets per rotation each ray is taking
   * `fov` - vertical field of view (bottom to top ray) in degrees
   * `angle` - angle lidar is tilted (middle of fov view)
-  * `compensated` - bool if lidar point cloud is compensated
+  * `compensated` - bool, whether lidar point cloud is compensated

-Lidar point cloud can be saved to disk to .pcd file by calling `save` method:
+Lidar point cloud can be saved to disk as a .pcd file by calling `save`:

 ```python
 ego = sim.add_agent("XE_Rigged-apollo", lgsvl.AgentType.EGO)